 What Does it Cost?

-- Cost to Exercise = Cost of Option + Taxes on Exercise
+- Cost to Exercise = Option Price + Taxes on Exercise

 - Cost of Option = Strike Price * # of Options Exercised